Common Ketamine Compounding Applications

 This year, the American Society of Regional Anesthesia and Pain Medicine, the American Academy of Pain Medicine, and the American Society of Anesthesiologists published joint guidelines on the use of ketamine infusions for acute pain management.1 The guidelines discuss sub-anesthetic use of ketamine as an IV dosage form as well as oral and nasal dosage forms.
 With this knowledge, ketamine may be an option in the acute-care setting to provide safe alternatives to opioids.
-Ketamine may also reduce opioid related side effects.
-It demonstrates fewer incidents of depressed respiration, cardiovascular function, hepatic blood flow and bowel function compared to opioids.1,2,3,4
+It may also reduce opioid-related side effects.
+It demonstrates fewer incidents of depressed respiration, cardiovascular function, hepatic blood flow, and bowel function compared to opioids.1,2,3,4

 In the chronic pain setting, ketamine can also play a role.
 In one randomized trial, patients with chronic neuropathic pain divided into three groups, one receiving ketamine, one receiving methadone and one receiving both.
 The ketamine group experienced greater pain relief after three months of therapy than the other groups.5 For patients with chronic neuropathic pain, the oral route offers a more patient-friendly option, as nasal sprays and sublingual dosage forms are bitter.

 Maybe the most exciting new discovery is ketamine’s usefulness for patients with severe depression.
 Roughly one-third of patients with major depressive disorder do not respond to currently approved antidepressants.6 The patients who do respond will have to wait sometimes months to see a full response to the medication.
 This leaves a large hole in the treatment of a disease that affects 16 million Americans.7